 In December 2021, the software industry experienced one of the most chaotic security events in recent memory: the Log4j vulnerability.

-Log4j is a widely used Java logging library that had quietly become embedded in thousancs of applications across the internet.
+Log4j is a widely used Java logging library that had quietly become embedded in thousands of applications across the internet.
 Within hours of its disclosure, security teams around the world were scrambling.
 Not because they didn’t know what Log4j was.
 Most had heard of it.
 They immediately understood how serious it was and many suspected it existed somewhere in their environments.

 But understanding the vulnerability wasn’t the hardest part.